Float Fishing In Ontario – When, Where And How

 But as easy as all this sounds and as many fish as some guys catch I still see some anglers catching far more fish than others.
 It takes a while to get good at casting and fishing with a centerpin when you learn on your own.

-Having a buddy that can teach you or even watching that one guy on the river that catches all the fish can really improve your success rate on the river.
+Having a buddy who can teach you or even watching that one guy on the river who catches all the fish can really improve your success rate on the river.

 Trotting Your Float – Bonus Tip